adarshsoloman/DweepLang/README.md

 - [Helsinki-NLP/opus-mt-hi-en](https://huggingface.co/Helsinki-NLP/opus-mt-hi-en) (Hindi → English)

 These models are developed by the University of Helsinki and the OPUS community.
 Please follow their licenses when redistributing model weights.
 ---

-## ⚠️ Dependencies & offline packaging note

-- Installing Python packages from `requirements.txt` typically requires internet access.
-To create a fully-offline installer for end users, build a portable bundle (e.g., wheelhouse, Python embeddable, or a packaged EXE).
-- If you plan to distribute the project as a ZIP to offline users, include the downloaded `models/` folder and either a portable Python runtime or a pre-built binary so the recipient does not need to run `pip` on their machine.

----

 Made with ❤️ for privacy-first, local AI in Indian languages.